 Anne writes the “Spiritual But Secular” monthly column for the United Church Observer, reporting on the spiritual practices of the growing Spiritual-But-Not-Religious (SBNR) demographic.
 Her blog, “My Year of Living Spiritually” is a year-long experiment in attempting to live a more soulful life.

 A member of the Travel Media Association of Canada, Anne is also an accomplished travel writer and has written on everything from travelling on a budget in New York City to the history of the Underground Railroad in Buffalo, the ethics of opening the famous Kingston Penitentiary as a tourism attraction and the tiny and little-known Dutch island of Schiermonikoog.

 She enjoys giving speeches to local community groups, women’s organizations and liberal religious groups.
 She is the founder of the 6-Minute Memoir storytelling event, which brings local writers together to share tales on a theme.
-Over the past five years this event has raised $15,000 for charity.
+Over the past five years, this event has raised more than $30,000 for various local charities.